Hi |

 Weft - Strands of yarn that run across the width of the rug between warp threads.
 The weft threads hold the pile knots in place.

-Wilton Rug - Machine-loomed carpets with limited color palettes.
-Modern Wilton rugs were the first type to be made on a computerized machine.
-Wilton cross-weaving offers great flexibility in color placement and design.
+Wilton Rug - Machine-loomed carpets with limited colour palettes.
+Modern Wilton rugs were the first type to be made on a computerised machine.
+Wilton cross-weaving offers great flexibility in colour placement and design.

-Wool Fiber - acquired from the hair of sheep, goats and a selection of other domesticated animals, including alpacas.
+Wool fibre - acquired from the hair of sheep, goats and a selection of other domesticated animals, including alpacas.

 Wilton Side Woven - The Wilton side woven area rugs are woven in a fashion, but at a 90 degree angle to the above area occasion.
 Cotton backing is to give these area rugs a softer feel.